-The Mediterranean shoreline of Provence is covered separately in our Côte d’Azur chapter.
+The Mediterranean shoreline of Provence is covered separately in our Côte d’Azur guide.
 Away from the coastal resorts, inland Provence remains remarkably unscathed.
 Evidence of its many inhabitants – Greeks, Romans, raiding Saracens, schismatic popes, and an endless succession of competing counts and princes – remains everywhere apparent.
 Provence only became fully integrated into France in the nineteenth century and, though just a tiny minority speak the Provençal language, the accent is distinctive even to a foreign ear.
 In the east, the rhythms of speech become clearly Italian.

 In central Provence, it’s the landscapes rather than the towns that dominate.
 The gentle hills and tranquil villages of the Haut-Var make for happy exploration by car or bike, before the foothills of the Alps close in around the citadelle town of Sisteron and Dignes-les-Bains further east.